 5. Don’t be afraid to negotiate

-Make sure you get an accountant to advise you on the value of the business you are buying.
+Make sure you get an accountant to guide and advise you on how to value a business.
 The price may be far too high.
 Negotiation is everything and there is no right price for any business.
 It is up to you to use all available information to negotiate a price that is acceptable to you and hopefully as low as possible.

 Carl Parslow is a Jersey qualified lawyer and the managing partner of Parslows Jersey.
 As Head of Jersey Business Legal Services, he and his team specialise in all aspects of Jersey business law, from buying and selling businesses, advising on commercial contracts, through to advising on employment law and competition law.